liballeg/allegro5/README_releasing.txt

         git cherry-pick -x badf00d

-2. On the master branch, bump the version to the next release and update the dates by using the `misc/fixver.sh` script.
+2. On the master branch, bump the version to the next release in `include/allegro5/base.h` and then update the dates by using the `misc/fixver.sh` script.
 Commit this change.

 3. Write a changelog file.
 This is located in docs/src/changes-5.2.txt.